OTP Bank: History

+In 1995, OTP purchased Merkantil Bank, created in 1988 mostly as a vehicle finance provider, from its parent K&H Bank.
+OTP then started an international expansion targeting countries in Central and Eastern Europe, namely in Slovakia (2002), Bulgaria (2003), Romania (2004), Croatia (2005), Ukraine, Russia, Serbia and Montenegro (2006).

+In 2008, Paris-based Groupama acquired OTP's insurance business.
+As part of the transaction, they resolved to collaborate in strategic points and cross sell their financial and insurance products.
+Groupama S.A. thus acquired 8% of shares of OTP Group.
+This transaction allowed OTP to avoid the need of state recapitalization during the 2008 financial crisis; OTP only took liquidity support from the state, entailing temporary government interference in its governance, and was able to repay it fully by 2010.

-In April 2014, it was announced that OTP Bank was close to a deal to acquire the Hungarian MKB Bank from German firm BayernLB.
+In April 2014, it was announced that OTP Bank was close to a deal to acquire the Hungarian MKB Bank from German firm BayernLB, which however was not executed.
 French Axa Bank Europe announced in February 2016 it has entered into an agreement with OTP Bank to sell its Hungarian banking operations, which is considered as medium-sized bank in Hungary.

 In 2019, OTP Bank entered into an agreement to purchase MobiasBanca of Moldova.
 The agreement was finalized on 25 July 2019.

+In March 2022, due to international sanctions during the Russo-Ukrainian War, OTP Bank stopped financing its Russian branch.

 On December 12, 2022, in Tashkent, OTP Bank signed an agreement on the privatization of 75% of the Joint-Stock Commercial Mortgage Bank "Mortgage bank".
-It is planned to close the deal in the first half of 2023, the amount has not yet been disclosed.
+It is planned to close the deal in the first half of 2023, although the amount has not yet been disclosed.
+73.41% of the shares in Ipoteka Bank JSCM were acquired from the Uzbekistan government in June 2023.

+Controversy

+On 5 May 2023, Ukrainian authorities added OTP bank onto its list of international sponsors of the Russo-Ukrainian War, which the bank refutes.
+The Government of Hungary backed the bank stating that it would block any further EU aid to Ukraine until the bank is withdrawn from the list.
+The bank was removed from the list in September 2023.

 OTP Group

 The Bank hosts an international organisation called the OTP group.
 The several parts of the group work in different areas of business.